 - 4 Are Ball Pythons Aggressive When Shedding?

 - 5 How Often Will Ball Pythons Shed?

 - 6 Why Is My Ball Python Not Shedding?

 - 7 How to Fix Ball Python Shedding Problems

 Why Do Ball Pythons Shed Their Skin?

-Many animals shed their skin.
+All humans and animals shed their skin.
 Your skin cells are continually dying and being replaced with new ones every day.
-However, we usually don’t notice this because it happens so gradually.
+However, we usually don’t notice this because it happens gradually.